jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 ### Brainstorm

 A procedure might probably not get its own symbol anyway.
-It would just be an object with an execution point.
+It might just be an object with an execution point.

 A procedure symbol can define its own procedure: